mathewgomas-alfred/mathewgomas.io/reference_manual/krita_4_preset_bundle.rst

 Shapes
 ------

 Painting with ready-made shapes can help concept artists create happy-accidents and stimulate the imagination.
 The Shape Fill tool is a bit specific: you can draw a silhouette of shape and Krita fills it in real time.
-Painting shapes over an area  help fill it with random details.
+Painting shapes over an area helps fill it with random details.
 This is useful before painting over with more specific objects.

 .. image:: /images/en/Krita4_t-brush-family.jpg